savagerose/truenas-pushover-adapter/README.md

-# TrueNas Pushover Adapter
+# TrueNAS Pushover Adapter

-Adaptation of ZTube's [TrueNas Gotify Adapter](https://github.com/ZTube/truenas-gotify-adapter).
-TrueNas does not natively provide a way to send alerts and notifications to Pushover.
-This repo uses the TrueNas Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a Pushover server.
+Adaptation of ZTube's [TrueNAS Gotify Adapter](https://github.com/ZTube/truenas-gotify-adapter).
+TrueNAS does not natively provide a way to send alerts and notifications to Pushover.
+This repo uses the TrueNAS Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a Pushover server.

 Note that Slack is not required at all for this integration to work.